 Peer stories

-Open Arms' peer advisors have a wealth of experience and stories to share about their own journeys of service, recovery and living well.
+Open Arms' Community and Peer Workers (Peers) have a wealth of experience and stories to share about their own journeys of service, recovery and living well.
+As of November 2024, Open Arms' Community Peer program was first made available nationwide.
+Peers both past and present share their experiences as veterans and lived experience peers in celebration of the anniversary below.

 Tim Loch